 Two keynote lectures one of which is more research oriented and one more application oriented will be presented by

-- Prof. Riyoshi Kurose, Kyoto University, Kyoto, Japan
+- "Some Challenges in Numerical Simulation of Spray Combustion" by Prof. Riyoshi Kurose, Kyoto University, Kyoto, Japan

 Location and date